-If your minitruck has been titled using a valid bill of sale, then you may apply for a tag for the minitruck and legally drive it on roads in the state.
+If you have purchased a tag for your mini-truck through the Alabama Department of Revenue, then it may legally drive on roads in the state.
+However, mini-trucks may not be operated in interstate highways.
 ATVs and Utility Vehicles cannot be legally driven on roads in Alabama.